usnistgov/OFDM-GAN/README.md

 by passing a configuration table (csv file) as an argument to the main python module (ex. `main.py --configs path_to_config_table.csv`).
 Column labels of a configuration table should correspond to desired keys in the GAN configuration dictionary that are to be changed across runs.

 The training and test target datasets used in this study were synthesized using the script `scripts/target_data_synth.py`.
 To execute experiments, first run this script and place its contents in a subdirectory named `Data/`.
-When running the models, experimental results are saved in `experiment_results/`, which is divided into sub-folders corresponding to each experiment.
-Each experiment folder contains sub-folders with results from three trials of each test configuration.
-Each test-trial folder contains saved GAN models, training metadata, as well as evaluations of the generated distributions.
+When running the models, experimental results are saved in `experiment_results/`.

 ## <u>Requirements</u>
 We use a `conda` virtual environment to manage the project library dependencies.